 Once your team has conducted a tabletop drill, it's time to practice for safety with full-scale drills that expand beyond the tabletop.
 There are many types of possible drills to run, and depending on local laws and regulations, running a particular type of drill a certain number of times a year is required.
 There are several ways that schools around the country have been running these drills - some of them have incorporated panic button apps to facilitate a quicker response among staff.

 At Hoke County High School in North Carolina, staff used the Rave Panic Button app to communicate during an active shooter drill.
 In this exercise, a law enforcement officer entered the school dressed as a gunman and fired several shots.
-Staff activated the Panic Button app and initiated lockdown procedures.
+A staff member activated the panic button app, which sent a notification to designated staff signaling to initiate lockdown procedures.
 The school's SRO immediately arrived on the scene after receiving the notification, and within three minutes fifteen officers from the sheriff's office and local police department arrived at the school.
 Because the school had collaborated with its local first responders and 9-1-1 center, everyone involved knew that they would be practicing for a drill, not arriving on the scene of an actual emergency.
 This knowledge also helped everyone involved evaluate their performance and identify areas for improvement.

 In Eaton County, Michigan, many schools districts have access to the Rave Panic Button app.
-Since Eaton County schools have adopted this, the Panic Button app has been used in more than 200 drills, and used in actual incidents ranging from medical emergencies to a student sneaking a weapon into school.
+Since Eaton County schools have adopted this school safety solution, the app has been used in more than 200 drills, and used in actual incidents ranging from medical emergencies to a student sneaking a weapon into school.

-Find Out More about Panic Button Apps for Effective School Safety
+Find Out More about Rave Panic Button for Effective School Safety

 you may also like